Did you know there are hot springs near Vegas? Here is one of our faves.

 Tips for Hiking to Gold Strike Hot Springs

-- When using the ropes, it’s easier to go down backwards to leverage the ropes.
+- When using the ropes, it’s easier to go down backward.

 - Give yourself more time than you think you’ll need.
 It’s better to get out with extra time rather than get stranded in the dark.